What is vulnerability management?

 Let’s run through a scenario taking a raw vulnerability risk score and applying practical analysis to it in the context of an OT environment:

-A vulnerability is identified, and we know its attack vector, severity, complexity to execute and which systems are in scope.
+A vulnerability is identified, and we know its attack vector, severity, complexity to execute and which systems are affected.
 How do we decide to proceed?

 - Is the system at risk critical to operations? (requires system analysis and ranking often called Meta Data or tribal knowledge)